LorePlant/Landscape_OleaEuropea/README.md

                      trace=TRUE)
 ```
 From this function we can print
->the Environmental variable importance
+>the Environmental variable importance.

->split (split node of decison tree; their order in the decision tree reflects the variable importance) density plot
+>split (split node of decison tree; their order in the decision tree reflects the variable importance) density plot.

 ```
 most_important <- names(importance(gf))[1:25]